[ 1) Introduction, 2) Dialogue or Conversation, 3) User or Used, 4) Codependency or Collaboration, 5) Productive or Experiential, 6) Conclusions]

 We got a new boiler the other day complete with a smart thermostat.
 The smart thermostat uses an app now installed on everyone’s phone along with our locations activated to see if we are home or not and the thermostat uses the information and corrects the temperature accordingly.
 It will also build up patterns of our daily routine what time we get up, have a shower, take a bath, etc., so that it can be ready for us.
 But, only if we are home and have our phones charged.
 Thankfully, there are buttons on the thermostat if the WiFi goes down, apparently the earlier versions didn’t have them, and we can also log into a web browser to make changes to its routine.

-Theoretically I should be thrilled, it is better than me telling my Fitbit when my period is due so that it can tell me when my period is due – and since that blog, I have been given Google adverts for different sanitary products, I told you so! – or Google Nest which needs you to tell it how you want your house to run rather like my Fitbit.
+Theoretically I should be thrilled, it is better than my Fitbit asking when my period is due so that it can tell me when my period is due – and since that blog, I have been given Google adverts for different sanitary products, I told you so! – or Google Nest which needs you to tell it how you want your house to run rather like my Fitbit.
 And, I do like data and patterns so I am interested in what it collects and what it does and if it is clever enough to respond to a cold snap or whatever.

 But old habits die hard, so far we have got out an old room thermometer to check if the smart thermostat is measuring the temperature correctly as it seemed a bit high.
 It was right.
 (Just checked it, it says 25.8c the room thermometer says 22.8c quite a big difference) I guess I have just worked in computing too long and I have technology trust issues.
 If the Sonos is anything to go by when the WiFi goes down we are completely without music, well digital music at any rate.
 Last time, we got out the guitar and turned into the Vonn Trapps, I am not even joking.
 The alternative would be to keep other music formats and a player.
 But that idea doesn’t do a lot for me, I am more of a donor than a collector.
 I hate stuff filling up my space.